evabanegacom/Ruby-Capstone/README.md

 There's also the application of Rspec for demonstration and testing of these linting algorithms the Rspec test fails if there is no error test for it

+the lib folder contains testing files with errors so the linter can catch them to demonstrate it's functionality sample.rb and file_path.rb

 The Rspec will return an error message if it does not find an error that matches with it